lilynoord/capstone-2/README.md

 # Capstone Project #2

 This is a simple web application that allows for quick and easy data visualization.
 It operates by reading a `.tsv` file, parsing the data by column, and then providing you options to select columns, run various analysis on them via a server-side api, and then display the results as responsive and easy to understand charts.
-For simplicity and speed, it is state-based and database free.
+For simplicity and speed, it is state-based and database free. **To test the app, you can use the
+`Example Data Sheet - Bug Collection.tsv` file.

 ## Documentation

 ### File Structure

 The `.tsv` file containing your data should be formatted in columns, with the top row functioning as headers.
+Each row is treated as a single data point.
+See `Example Data Sheet - Bug Collection.tsv` for an example.

 ### Column Data Types